Ceramic Implants · For patients from Helsinki

 How an implant trip from Helsinki usually works

-Send us your situation and any existing records or x-rays.
-We reply in English and tell you what we'll need.
+Describe your situation and attach any existing x-rays.
+We reply in English with an honest first view of the options.

 How many trips will I need?